Who We Are

 Each FEC brings together the most effective nonprofit and government partners to help clients grow income, build assets, manage debt, and improve credit.
 Britepaths, Inc. has a proven track record of improving lives through teaching personal finance.
 As the lead nonprofit administrator of the FEC in South County, Britepaths is seeking partners to provide services that empower the clients of the Route 1 corridor.

 FEC at South County

 The launch of a Financial Empowerment Center in Fairfax County builds on a rich history of investment in the community by both United Way of the National Capital Area and the Fairfax County Department of Neighborhood and Community Services.
-It also aligns with ambitious community goals shared by both entities.
-With input from residents, stakeholders and partners, United Way NCA recently launched a five year “Community Commitment” to help families move towards financial security.
-Key to this plan is the creation of up to six Financial Empowerment Centers across the region to address to address resource gaps and silos in services offered to low and moderate incomed individuals.
+With input from residents, stakeholders, and partners, United Way NCA launched a five year “Community Commitment” to help families move towards financial security.
+The key to this plan is the creation of up to six Financial Empowerment Centers across the region to address resource gaps and silos in services offered to low and moderate-income individuals.

 Within Fairfax County, despite the overall wealth, many residents face substantial economic challenges.
 Over the past few years, the area has witnessed a higher growth in poverty compared to Washington DC, due to the increasing suburbanization of poverty.
 We strive to empower clients will personal financial tools and supportive services.

 We listen and respond to clients’ needs with an improved grasp on their finances, our clients feel more in charge of their lives and are more likely to sustain self-sufficiency.